PrefectHQ/prefect/docs/tutorial/workers.md

 ## Why workers

-In the last section of the tutorial you learned how work pools are a bridge between the Prefect orchestration layer and infrastructure for flow runs that can be dynamically provisioned.
+In the last section of the tutorial, you learned how work pools are a bridge between the Prefect orchestration layer and infrastructure for flow runs that can be dynamically provisioned.
 You saw how you can transition from persistent infrastructure to dynamic infrastructure, use `flow.deploy` instead of `flow.serve`.

 Work pools that rely on client-side workers take this a step further by enabling you to run work flows in your own Docker containers, Kubernetes Clusters, and serverless environments like AWS ECS, Azure Container Instances, and GCP Cloud Run.